Student Funding Policies

 - The requested compensation is greater than or equal to $600.

-If any of the above conditions are met, complete the form and submit it via one of the below methods.
+If any of the above conditions are met, complete the online form and submit.
 The form should be submitted BEFORE the work begins.

 TGS External Award Policy